Window of Implantation

 Endometrial receptivity array

-The most recent test of endometrial receptivity uses some very sophisticated technology which measures the amount of RNA that the cells of the uterine lining produce.
+Developed in 2020, the endometrial receptivity array uses some very sophisticated technology which measures the amount of RNA that the cells of the uterine lining produce.

 Remember, each cell in the uterine lining has a nucleus which contains the genetic material known as DNA.
 DNA is the coded blueprint for the instructions that a cell needs to carry out its function.
 For example, if a cell’s purpose is to make a certain protein, the DNA contains the code for how to make the protein.
 The code is “translated” into a slightly different form called RNA and the RNA tells the cell which amino acids to combine to make the protein.